dev-jsmh/react_and_laravel_crud/react-management-system/README.md

 ## Client Module

+### Search Clients Bar
+Allows you to search a client by its name or lastname

 #### Home or Index
 Here you can find a table that contains all the registered clients in the data base, a boton to create a new client, and a button to delete a specified client.